FLN Evaluation 2025, check the tholimettu evaluation from here

 FLN Evaluation

-Some of the examples are like early reading requiring children to read sight words, identify the initial letter and answer story related questions.
-Teachers should offer flexibility in observing how children are engaged in specific literacy activities.
-Teachers need to be better equipped to select appropriate assessment methods so that all the children will benefit from assessment.
+Teachers should be flexible in observing how children are engaged in specific literacy activities.
+They also need to be better equipped to select appropriate assessment methods so that all children benefit from assessment.

-Assessments in FLN are an important part of educational decision making and, therefore, it is essential that teachers have a thorough understanding of how to use assessment tools, how to interpret information obtained through observation, and actively participate in modifying the strategies and use assessments in thoughtful and meaningful ways.
+Assessments in FLN are an important part of educational decision-making.
+Therefore, it is essential that teachers have a thorough understanding of how to use assessment tools, interpret information obtained through observation, actively participate in modifying the strategies, and use assessments in thoughtful and meaningful ways.

 Plans for teaching and learning process